 Furthermore, one way that the Grand Valley State University neighborhood really stands out, is that it has more large 4, 5, or additional bedroom homes and real estate than 96.6% of the neighborhoods in America.
 When you walk or drive around this neighborhood, you'll instantly notice the size of the homes here which definitely makes a strong visual statement.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Grand Valley State University neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Grand Valley State University neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 41.9% of the households here have four, five, or more cars.
 That is more cars per household than in 98.6% of the neighborhoods in the nation.

 Did you know that the Grand Valley State University neighborhood has more Dutch and Finnish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 6.6% of this neighborhood's residents have Dutch ancestry and 2.1% have Finnish ancestry.